swcarpentry/shell-novice/_episodes/06-script.md

 > ~~~
 > {: .language-bash}
 >
-> While you are in the `molecules` directory, you type the following command:
+> While you are in the `proteins` directory, you type the following command:
 >
 > ~~~
 > $ bash script.sh '*.pdb' 1 1